-No issues arise in this area this year warranting formal comment or recommendation.
+We are pleased to record that no issues have been identified in this area of our review process this year warranting formal comment or recommendation.

 Investments and Loans

 The Council has no long-term investments, nor does it have any loans in place repayable either by or to it.